 Many thanks, once again, to all the participants.
 We can freely say that the main goals of the 4th International Congress have been achieved and the congress was a success.

-Every year we look forward to this amazing event in Broward County, with some amazing international artists and local dance teachers.
+Every year we look forward to this amazing event in Broward County, with some amazing international artists, Colleagues and local dance teachers.
 Ever since the first Congress in 2015, we have registered a lot of new members to CID.

 Looking forward to the Next “CID World Congress on Dance Research in USA November 13th—17th, 2019”